Xenometon/HCF-LCM-calculator/README.md

 A simple **HCF/LCM calculator** made through `Python`.

-It prints the HCF and LCM for large numerals which are given as input by the user, and carries out the function.
+It prints the **HCF and LCM** for integral numerals which are given as input by the user, and carries out the function.

 ---------------------------